Darbar Movie Review: The Ultimate Rajinikanth Show For The Die-Hard Fans!

 - Rajinikanth's performance and screen presence

-- The Beautiful portrayal of the father-daughter relationship
+- The beautiful portrayal of the father-daughter relationship

 - Enjoyable romantic track